£30,000 *Price from

 235 Wh/mi *Efficiency

 This electric vehicle is not available yetThe Tesla Model 3 is currently only available in the US and Canada.
-Two battery packs will be available: Standard and Long Range.
-This page shows the Standard version, click here for the Long Range version.
-A Dual Motor and Performance option will also be available.
+Two battery packs are available: Mid Range and Long Range.
+A standard battery pack is also expected.
+It's currently unclear which versions will become available in the UK.
 Right-hand drive models are expected for the second half of 2019.
 All specifications with an * are estimates.

 |Available from *||September 2019|

 |Congestion Charge *||£0|